MAH-7/mari-gunting/TEST_BEFORE_CLEANUP.md

 - Keep both terminals open
 - Test on 2 devices simultaneously if possible
 - Make sure shared data works (bookings should be visible in both)
-- The provider app should feel completely independent now!
+- The partner app should feel completely independent now!